Toggle navigation

 There are two types of HRAs that allow employers to pay for health insurance premiums.
 The QSEHRA is designed for employers with less than 50 employees to reimburse for premiums and medical expenses if the plan allows.
 The ICHRA is for companies of any size.
 There are no limits to how much an employer can offer for reimbursement.
 This is a big difference with QSEHRA which has rather restrictive limits.
 Let’s look a bit more closely at both types and how they pay for insurance premiums.

-Ready to learn how much you can reduce benefits cost?
+How much can I reduce health benefits cost?

 Using ICHRA to pay for insurance premiums